Mining bosses doubt private equity investors can strike gold

 Private equity firms such as Warburg Pincus have hired executives from the mining industry to start investing in the sector and some top industry veterans such as Vale's (VALE5.SA) former chief executive Roger Agnelli and Mick Davies, head of Xstrata before its takeover by Glencore, have also lined up funding for new ventures.

-X2, the investment vehicle run by Davies for example, said on Monday it now has $3.75 billion backing his plans to create a new medium-sized diversified mining company.
-[ID:nL5N0MS1KW]
+X2, the investment vehicle run by Davies for example, said on Monday it now has $3.75 billion (2.25 billion pounds) backing his plans to create a new medium-sized diversified mining company.

 But the chief executives of the two biggest diversified miners said choppy commodity markets and unpredictable returns will make it hard for the highly geared private equity firms to pay interest on their debt.